EL1909/bavarian-cristus-PP4/README.md

 The "about" link, brings the users to a static template with a brief explanation of the website's purpose (to be extended).

 <img src="readme/about.png">

+### Likes

+Inside the Post detail, there is an icon for the user to like the post.
+If the user has already liked the post, the icon is filled.
+Otherwise it is empty.
+The total likes are displayed next to the icon.
+When the user clicks on the like icon, the status toggles - like goes to unlike and vice versa.

 ## Manual Testing